 El Monte, Calif. – Daylight-harvesting skylights and an exterior bio cell water collection system are among the new sustainability features being added to a Sam’s Club unit here that is being environmentally rebuilt.

-This facility, originally opened in 1987 as a Pace warehouse and acquired by Sam's Club in 1994, was razed last June to make room for a larger store that could carry a broader selection.
+This facility, originally opened in 1987 as a Pace warehouse and acquired by Sam’s Club in 1994, was razed last June to make room for a larger store that could carry a broader selection of merchandise.

 The new site has been constructed with energy-efficient technology and environmentally friendly features to reduce energy and water consumption and minimize waste.
 The daylight-harvesting skylights reduce the amount of energy required to light the store by up to 75% daily.
 During the hours when the store is closed, the light level is reduced by more than 50%.
 Additionally, LED lighting throughout the club, including in the cooler/freezer box doors and jewelry counter, operates 70% more efficiently than traditional fluorescent light.